 Our legal and security teams are aware of these scams and working with authorities.

 Scammers have posed as Momentive HR representatives to try and obtain personal or banking information from individuals.
 These scams aim at getting your banking information by asking you to wire money, or buy electronic equipment online.
 As a general rule, do not wire money to anyone you don’t know personally!

 If the scammer contacts you with a Gmail email address, report their email account to Google’s abuse team: Google Gmail Abuse

-No, the check and letter you received is not from SurveyMonkey, but from scammers impersonating the SurveyMonkey name.
+No, the check and letter you received are not from Momentive, but from scammers impersonating the Momentive name.
 This is part of a known scam called the Counterfeit Check-Facilitated “Mystery Shopper” scam.
 You can learn more about it at the following links:

 We are aware of dozens of people who have been targeted by this scam.
 If you're a recipient, please contact your local law enforcement officers, the U.S. postal inspector, and your bank to warn them of the fraud.

 As counterfeit checks, they will bounce if you attempt to deposit them.